-As part of Third Space Galway’s current Community Food and Permaculture, art project, a panel discussion on Sustainable Community Food Systems, food soverenignty, environmentally sound agroecological farming practices and community action, will take place as part of this year’s Galway Food Festival programme on Sat April 15th at 2.30pm
+As part of this year’s Community Food and Permaculture Project, Third Space Galway curates a discussion on Sustainable Community Food Systems, Food Sovereignty and environmentally sound agroecological farming practices, as part of this year’s Galway Food Festival programme on Sat April 15th at 2.30pm

 Dr. Colin Sage, UCC and Chair of the Cork Food Policy Council, part of Cork Healthy Cities programme, which we aim to explore as a model for Galway and Galway’s European Region of Gastronomy programme.

 Also participating are three of Ireland’s most renowned Organic and Biodynamic growers;

 local Galway Grower, Slow Food member and Horticulture Trainer, Cait Curran,

 Kevin Dudley Biodynamic Farmer from Cloughjordan Eco Village Community Farm, Community Supported Agriculture (CSA )

 and Suzi Chan.. one of the leading Permaculture trainers in the country.

 We will also hear from Istvan Markuly, Agroforestry specialist from the West Cork Permaculture Project and one of the Permaculture Advisors to the Third Space Galway’s Edible Forest Garden project.

 As part of this year’s Galway Food Festival, our panel discussion aims to highlight and showcase the many people already engaged in areas of both practice and policy in creating and developing the vision for a more sustainable food system for Ireland.